iramalazim/laravelloginsignupapp/README.md

 for runnig the app

-go to the app directory folder open terminal and write the given code and hit enter php artisan serve
+go to the app directory folder open terminal and write
+"php artisan serve"
+and hit enter